 Unfortunately, I’m unable to do that.
 I only want your pet to receive the best of care, and that isn’t possible over email.
 For general questions on pet health, I’ll soon have a section with helpful hints for both cats and dogs.
 Always confirm these guidelines with your own veterinarian.

 That’s a tricky one.
-We have to meet incidentally at one of my regular clinics before I can become your vet.
+We have to meet incidentally at one of my regular clinics for me to examine your animal.
 But don’t worry—New York City is absolutely filled with amazing veterinarians.
 If I’m not your vet, there are plenty of other phenomenal choices.

 I’m honored!
 Please feel free to reach out through my contact page and I’ll be in touch soon.